johnedvard/js13kgames2021/README.md

 This game is inspired by Achtung, die Kurve!

 It's a 4 player local multiplayer game.
-You control a spaceship and need to stay alive as long as possible before there's no space to navigate.
+You control a space ship and need to stay alive as long as possible before there's no space to navigate.
 You die if you hit a player's trail or any of the walls.
 Each player has one bullet they can fire to clear some space.

 ### Controls